golanlevin/single-line-font-resources/README.md

 ### Minimal Hershey SVG Font, Inlined in p5.js

-*This ultra-minimal program presents an Hershey SVG font inlined in p5.js, with no loading of external resources.
+*This ultra-minimal program presents a Hershey SVG font inlined in p5.js, with no loading of external resources.
 For a full-featured Hershey Font library for p5.js, see [p5-hershey-js](https://github.com/LingDong-/p5-hershey-js).*

 [Hershey Fonts](https://en.wikipedia.org/wiki/Hershey_fonts) are a collection of single-line vector fonts developed in 1967 by Dr. Allen V. Hershey at Dahlgren Naval Weapons Laboratory; they are some of the earliest digital fonts.
 The various Hershey fonts have been converted to SVG Font format and are available e.g. [here](https://gitlab.com/oskay/svg-fonts/-/tree/master/fonts/Hershey), [here](https://github.com/Shriinivas/inkscapestrokefont/tree/master/strokefontdata), and [here](https://github.com/techninja/hersheytextjs), as discussed above.